How To Stop Overthinking In A Relationship, According To Experts

 2. You're Always Asking Others For Advice On The Same

 The tendency to overthink usually comes from a place of previous hurt, licensed marriage and family therapist, Anna Osborn, MA, LPCC, LMFT, tells Bustle.
-When you've been hurt in a previous relationships (or hurt in the existing relationship), it makes it harder to trust what's right in front of you.
+When you've been hurt in a previous relationship (or hurt in the existing relationship), it makes it harder to trust what's right in front of you.
 "You will tend to overthink in order to manage the fear or anxiety that comes up when trying to trust your partner," Osborn says.
 But this behavior harms relationships because "it creates a continual pull back into the past."
 In short, it keeps you feeling stuck.

 When you're stuck, you might reach out to friends or family for advice to try to find a way out of those feelings of hurt or insecurity.
 So if you find yourself asking for advice about this over and over again, that may be a sign you're overthinking too much.
 "Stop asking everyone for advice," Osborn says.
 "Instead, use some time to pause and evaluate how you actually feel."
 Maybe things aren't as bad as you think.